 Hookworms

-Pets become infected with hookworms when they come in contact with the larvae either my eating them in the dirt or when cleaning themselves if a larvae is on their skin.
+Pets become infected with hookworms when they come in contact with the larvae either by eating them in the dirt or when cleaning themselves if a larvae is on their skin.
 People can become infected with hookworms by walking barefoot or playing in soil that has feces from an infected animal.
 The larvae penetrate and invade the skin producing small, itchy raised lesions call papules.
 They also can be ingested from dirty hands to mouth from the dirt and invade the body.

 Cat Scratch Disease